PAGANI HUAYRA

 downforce and provide the best flow for hot air

-extracted by vents on the front bonnet and trough
+extracted by vents on the front bonnet and through

 is channeled to ducts cooling the brake discs